LEARN FRENCH IN 2 MINUTES - French idiom : Mine de rien

 Transcript

-Today, we will see together a French expression in a few minutes.
+Today, we're going to take a look at a French expression in just a few minutes.

-Before you start, feel free to activate the English or French subtitles if you need them.
-If I speak too fast or too slow, feel free to speed up or slow down the video.
+Before you start, don't hesitate to activate the English or French subtitles if you need them.
+If I'm talking too fast or too slow, feel free to speed up or slow down the video.

-Today, we will see together the expression mine de rien.
-A subscriber asked me what this expression mine de rien meant in a comment, so we're going to see it together today because it's an expression that can interest everyone.
+Today we're going to take a look at the expression mine de rien.
+A subscriber asked me what this expression mine de rien meant in a comment, so we're going to look at it together today because it's an expression that can be of interest to everyone.

-It simply means without looking like it.
+What it really means is to do it without looking like you're doing it.
 As if nothing had happened.
 We use it when something is different from what we imagined.
-Mine is the appearance, it's the air.
+Mine is appearance, it's air.

-This expression is used to express that appearances can be deceiving, that the result is different from what was expected.
-One would think not, but in fact it is.
+This expression is used to express that appearances can be deceptive, that the result is different from what was expected.
+You'd think they wouldn't, but in fact they do.

 I'm going to give you some context, it's really going to help you understand better.

-It's a result that we didn't necessarily expect.
-Here is another example, another context.
+It's a result we didn't necessarily expect.
+Here's another example, another context.
 If it's winter and I'm at home, I feel like it's cold outside.

 And finally, here's one last bit of context.
 Wow!
 You're already married and have two kids.
 I can't believe I've been in a relationship with Thibault for 10 years already.
 Time flies.

-So, it seems that the time passed quickly without us really realizing it.
+So, as if nothing had happened, the time flew by without us really realizing it.

-That's it for today, I hope you understood this expression well.
+That's it for today, I hope you've understood this expression.

-Please feel free to comment on other contexts and situations of this expression, to show me that you have understood it well.
+Don't hesitate to comment on other contextualizations of this expression, to show me that you've understood it correctly.

 If you liked the video as usual, don't forget to put a like.
 It's really important to me.
 And if you're new, subscribe so you don't miss any of my videos.